‘Wonderful! We need much more of this.’ Sean Rafferty, BBC Radio 3

 - If you would like to chat about what might be possible, do send us an email via my contact page.

-- We run workshops based on Peter & the Wolf for students aged six upwards.
+- We also run popular workshops based on Peter & the Wolf.

 - We adapt material for each age group.
 For example, we progressively introduce musical theory such as major/minor, legato, allegro etc.